 Wattage – the amount of electricity provided in wattage determines 2 things…the steam temperature and the amount of pressure.
 The lower the wattage, the lower the steam temperature and the wetter the steam.
 Higher wattage (in proportion with tank size) can produce dryer, more effective steam and more pressure.
 You’ll get your projects done faster with less wiping.

 Heating capabilities – the hotter the temperature the dryer the steam.
 On this issue BEWARE!
-Every seller makes claims as to heat inside the tank verses at the tip and almost no one can prove their numbers.
-Water boils at 210 degrees and produces steam at that point.
+Every seller makes claims as to temperature inside the tank verses at the tip and almost no one can prove their numbers.
+Water boils at 212 degrees Fahrenheit (100 degrees Celsius) and produces steam a bit below that point.
 Don’t stress over 290 vs 298 vs 305 degrees.
-The number you need is at least 210 degrees.
-Machines that produce a higher temperature will cost more.
+Machines that produce a higher temperature will perform better and cost more.

-Engineering – who built it and what do they know about steamers?
+Engineering – Who built it and what do they know about steam cleaners?
 Have they been engineering and building their own steam cleaner products for a good long time or have they knocked off an expert’s design?
 Do they produce steam cleaners exclusively or a plethora of unrelated products?
 Are the “bugs” worked out of their design or are they still testing?

 Skimping on any of the features is likely to cause dissatisfaction in the following areas:

-- Replacing your unit several times in the same 15-20 year span
+- Replacing a poor quality steam cleaner several times in the same 15-20 year span

 - Frustration when you experience diminished performance (wet or weak steam)

 - Wasting time waiting for heat up or cool down